jurica-babic/evpl/README.md

 3. use the *fat jar* (cca 22MB) to run the experiements

 ## License
-See `LICENSE.md` for information about the license.
+See the `LICENSE` file for information about the license.